cloudentity/acp-theme/README.md

 ## How create an ACP theme and bind it to a workspace (using ACP Admin UI)

-- In an ACP SaaS tenant, go to the actions menu in the upper right, and select "Appearance"
+- In the Admin UI of your ACP SaaS tenant, go to the actions menu in the upper right, and select "Appearance"
 - Select "Create Theme"
 - After creating your theme, locate your new theme in the list of themes
 - From the three-dot action menu of the new theme, select "Bind to Workspace" and select the workspace you want to use with the theme